-The shareholders request that Alphabet Inc. ("Company") provide a report, published on the company's website and updated semi-annually - and omitting proprietary information and at reasonable cost - that specifies the Company's policy in responding to requests to remove or take down material from its platforms by the Executive Office of the President, Centers for Disease Control, or any other agency or entity of the United States Government.
+Shareholders request that Verizon Communications Inc. ("Company") provide a report, published on the company's website and updated semi-annually - and omitting proprietary information and at reasonable cost - that specifies the Company's policy in responding to requests to remove or take down content, or content-producing entities, from its platforms by the Executive Office of the President, Members of Congress, or any other agency or entity of the United States Government.

-This report shall also include an itemized listing of such take-down requests, including the name and title of the official making the request, the nature and scope of the request, the date of the request, the outcome of the request, and a reason or rationale for the Company's response, or lack thereof.
+This report shall also include an itemized listing of such take-down requests, including the name and title of the official making the request; the nature and scope of the request; the date of the request; the outcome of the request; and a reason or rationale for the Company's response, or lack thereof.